shinnn/is-spdx-license-id.js/README.md

 Return: `Boolean`

 It returns `true` when the argument is one of the SPDX license identifiers, such as `'MIT'` and `'BSD-4-Clause'`.
 Otherwise it returns `false`.

-It throws a `TypeError` when the argument is not a string.

 ## License